 To mitigate tracking and traffic analysis, a non-AP STA may randomly change its MAC address (see 4.5.4.10 (MAC privacy enhancements)).

-This presents a problem for the network in that it is unable to identify a non-AP STA that previously associated and is not able to apply cached information from that previous association to the current association.
-The two mechanisms defined in 12.2.11 alleviate this problem. （CID 19） The first mechanism, referred to as device ID, has the AP provide an identifier to the non-AP STA during association or PASN authentication that the non-AP STA can then report back to the AP during a future association or PASN authentication.
-The second mechanism, referred to as IRM, has the non-AP STA provide a random MAC address (different from the address it is using) to the AP during association or PASN authentication and then use that MAC address for the next association or PASN authentication.
+This presents a problem for the network in that it is unable to identify a non-AP STA that had previously associated and is not able to apply cached information from that previous association to the current association.
+The two mechanisms defined in 12.2.11 alleviate this problem. （CID 19） The first mechanism, referred to as device ID, has the AP or AP MLD provide an identifier to the non-AP STA or non-AP MLD during association or PASN authentication that the non-AP STA or non-AP MLD can then report back to the AP or AP MLD during a future association or PASN authentication.
+The second mechanism, referred to as IRM, has the non-AP STA or non-AP MLD provide a random MAC address (different from the address it is using) to the AP or AP MLD during association or PASN authentication and then use that MAC address for the next association or PASN authentication.
 The two mechanisms device ID and IRM, may be used concurrently.

-12.2.11.1 Device ID indication
+12.2.11.1 Device ID mechanism

 A non-AP STA indicates activation of device ID for a particular ESS by setting the Device ID Active field to 1 in the Extended RSN Capabilities field (see 9.4.2.241 (RSNXE)) in (Re)Association Request frames or the first PASN frame (when using PASN) sent to any AP in the ESS.
 An AP indicates activation of Device ID by setting the Device ID Active field to 1 in the Extended RSN Capabilities field in Beacon, (Re)Association Response, and Probe Response frames, or in the second PASN frame (when using PASN).